tacohitbox/userscripts/README.md

 # lqus
 Legally questionable userscripts I wrote.

+Don't use these for illegal things *or do, I guess I can't stop you*.

 ## YarrPlay
 Script that adds movie embeds from [vidsrc.me](https://vidsrc.me) onto IMDb pages seamlessly.